-- 1 (8) Railroad tracks and minor sidings. - (9) Any outdoor advertising activity or any other business or commercial activity carried on in connection with an outdoor advertising activity. - (10) Illegal junkyards, as defined in G.S.
+- 1 (8) Railroad tracks and minor sidings.
+2 (9) Any outdoor advertising activity or - (9) Any outdoor advertising activity or any other business or commercial activity carried on in connection with an outdoor advertising activity. - (10) Illegal junkyards, as defined in G.S.
 136-146, and nonconforming junkyards, as described in G.S.
 136-147."